idanhuang/Learning_Note/Value Type Vs. Reference Type.md

 ## Passing Variable
 In general, when passing a value-type variable from one method to another, the system will create a copy of the variable in the calling method and pass it to the called method.
 If the value of the variable got changed in the called method, it won't affect the value in the calling method, and vice versa.

 When passing a reference-type variable from one method to another, the system doesn't create a copy.
-Instead, the system passes the varaible's memory address (a.k.a., reference) from the calling method to the called method.
+Instead, the system passes the variable's memory address (a.k.a., reference) from the calling method to the called method.
 Hence, if the value got changed in one method, it will be reflected in another method.

 ### Passing Value Type by Value